notslang/jade-book/views/_ch3.md

     jade file.jade --obj '{"my_content":"this text is coming through the terminal"}'
     ```

-3. Now, check `file.html`:
+3. And we can see the result in `file.html`:

     ```html
     <p>this text is coming through the terminal</p>
     ```

 ###Programmatically
 Sending variables to Jade programmatically is a bit harder, but offers more flexibility, such as being able to perform rendering within the browser.
-So, using the same initial file,
+So, using the same initial file (`file.jade`):

 1. Run the following command in the terminal: